 Who can become a member and what can I do if my workplace does not have a collective agreement?
-Here we have collected our FAQs about membership of the Swedish Association of Graduate Engineers.
+Here we have collected our FAQs about membership of Engineers of Sweden.

-In order to become a full member of the Swedish Association of Graduate Engineers, you must have earned one of the following qualifications:
+In order to become a full member of Engineers of Sweden, you must have earned one of the following qualifications:

 To be a student member you must: